Diamond DA62: Operational history

-Notable owners include the Chancellor of Germany, Friedrich Merz, who, controversially flew to the wedding of Minister of Finance Christian Lindner in July 2022, asserting that the DA62 consumed less fuel than official limousines.
-Media fact checking conceded that the total consumption is lower, if the lower speed and detours—unavoidable for cars bound to roads—are factored into the comparison.
+Among private owners is the current Chancellor of Germany, Friedrich Merz.
+His use of a DA62 to attend the wedding of Minister of Finance Christian Lindner in July 2022 received media attention after he stated that the aircraft consumed less fuel than official limousines.
+Subsequent fact checking by German media noted that the comparison favoured the aircraft only when accounting for the lower speeds and indirect routes required for road travel.

 On October 6, 2023, the Nigerian Air Force acquired four DA 62 MPPs, registered in Nigeria as NAF260/261/262/263.

 In July 2024, a contract was signed for the sale of three DA62 MPPs for €23.3 million.
 They were bought by Greece for the Hellenic Fire Service, to serve as air operations centers for firefighting and SAR, as well for aerial surveillance and damage assessment.
 The delivery was completed on 13 November 2025, with the Greek Prime Minister, Kyriakos Mitsotakis, also noting their additional potential use for border surveillance missions.